-We’re all itching to get out of Dodge these days, right?
 While researching pretty destinations in New England we could take a little drive to see, I remembered Newport.
 It’s a seaside town in Rhode Island I hadn’t visited before despite growing up only 90 minutes away.
-This year was the perfect time to finally see what all the fuss was about those famed mansions!
+This late winter was the perfect time to finally see what all the fuss was about those famed mansions!

 Accommodation in Newport

-You can stay among the stars and indulge how the other half lives with some nights at The Vanderbilt, with gorgeous pools, spa, and plenty of suites available.
+Other options closer to the center include the The Vanderbilt, with gorgeous pools, spa, and plenty of suites available.
 Or try the 5-star Chanler with views of Easton Bay inside a 19th century mansion.
 If you’re traveling with your furry pal, check out the new Paws on Pelham that welcomes dogs to visit Newport too!

 If splashing out in Newport, make sure to book your spa treatments in advance, whether at your hotel property or elsewhere.
 Discover Newport has some tempting recommendations, including a Himalayan salt cave and hammam-style soaking pools.